This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 The stud threads into the block near the front corner of the cylinder head.
 It looks like the nut will come off, but when you start wrenching it out the whole stud usually comes out with the nut.

-The final connection on the ground side is a little harder to get at.
-It mounts to the inside of the front section of the frame out near the radiator on the passenger side.
+The final connection on the ground side is a little harder to reach.
+It mounts to the front inside frame section out near the radiator on the passenger side.

 You can get it from the underside of the vehicle.
 However, there is a lower plastic shield with four 7 mm bolts holding a cover to protect the underside.